Chruut/Book-keeper/README.md

 # DIY Accounting Tool

-A lightweight financial accounting tool which converts csv files with transactional data from your bank account into a nice interactive Overview in your Browser and helps you to keep track of your biggest Money drains.
+A lightweight financial accounting tool which converts transactional data from a bank account into a clear, interactive overview.
+Bring browser-based it is platform-independent and leaves you no excuses anymore to not take care of your money drains.